sourabhkanojia/Task-Manager-API/README.md

 //For Create User response = 201
 //For Login User response = 200
 ```

-## Endpoints

-Requires a valid JWT token as an HTTP request header , which is sent from the authorization endpoints in the response body.

 ### Authorization
   * Create user                     - `POST /users`
   * Login user                      - `POST /users/login`